balassy/solar-wifi-weather-station/README.md

 IFTTT allows you to forward these events to your e-mail mailbox, to your phone, to trigger an action - almost anything you want, it is totally up to you.

-The following configuration shows how to forward the events sent by SmarTherm to your Gmail inbox:
+The following configuration shows how to forward the events sent by SolarTherm to your Gmail inbox:

 1. On IFTTT [Create a New Applet](https://ifttt.com/create).
 2. In the "Choose a service (Step 1 of 6)" step select `Webhooks` as the source ("this").
 3. In the "Choose a trigger (Step 2 of 6)" step select `Receive a web request`.
-4. In the "Complete trigger fields (Step 2 of 6)" step enter the event name you specified in `IFTTT_WEBHOOK_EVENT_NAME` value in `config.h`, for example `SmarTherm`, and click the "Create Trigger" button.
+4. In the "Complete trigger fields (Step 2 of 6)" step enter the event name you specified in `IFTTT_WEBHOOK_EVENT_NAME` value in `config.h`, for example `SolarTherm`, and click the "Create Trigger" button.
 5. In the "Choose action service (Step 3 of 6)" step select `Gmail` as the target ("that").
 6. In the "Choose action (Step 4 of 6)" step select `Send an email`.
 7. In the "Complete action fields (Step 5 of 6)" set the fields as the following:
   - Set "To address" to the destination e-mail address.
-  - Set "Subject" to `[SmarTherm] {{Value1}}`
+  - Set "Subject" to `[SolarTherm] {{Value1}}`
   - Set the "Body (optional)" to this value:
   ```
 {{Value2}}<br>